dotnet/docs-maui/docs/macios/includes/entitlements-reference.md

 ## Key reference

 The entitlement key/value pairs are listed below for reference.
 In Visual Studio they can be added by editing the *Entitlements.plist* file as an XML file.
-In Visual Studio for Mac they can be added via the **Source** view of the entitlements editor.
+In Visual Studio Code they can be added by editing the XML in the *Entitlements.plist* file.

 ### Access WiFi information